avirgos/deploy-glpi/glpi-agent/README.md

 ## Ansible playbook

-The Ansible playbook `install-glpi-agent.yml` has two variables to configure :
+The Ansible playbook `install-glpi-agent.yml` has two variables to configure:

 - the **version** of the GLPI agent
 - the **URL** of the GLPI server

-This Ansible playbook performs the following tasks :
+This Ansible playbook performs the following tasks:
 - Install `curl` and `perl` packages
 - Download the GLPI agent installation script
 - Set execution permissions on the installation script